Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

-If you're looking for an affordable alternative to Canny, Frill might be a great option if you don't get much feedback.
+If you're looking for affordable alternatives to Canny, Frill might be a great option if you don't get much user requests.
 The first plan costs $25/mo and is suitable for smaller teams that don't get more than 50 ideas in a month.

 Otherwise, check out these top Frill alternatives →